-- (i) As at December 31, 2022, in connection with the construction of certain capital projects, the Airport Authority has capital commitments outstanding of approximately \$56.5 million [2021 \$68.1 million]. - (ii) As at December 31, 2022, in connection with the operation of the Airport, the Airport Authority has total operating commitments of approximately \$198.3 million [2021 \$185.2 million].
-These commitments extend for periods of up to five years.
+- (i) As at December 31, 2023, in connection with the construction of certain capital projects, the Airport Authority has capital commitments outstanding of approximately \$113.7 million [2022 \$56.5 million]. - (ii) As at December 31, 2023, in connection with the operation of the Airport, the Airport Authority has total operating commitments of over the next 5 years of approximately \$245.9 million [2022 \$198.3 million]. - (iii) On June 21, 2017, the Airport Authority and a third party entered into a 30-year mutually beneficial agreement based on the four pillars of sustainability economic, social, environmental, and governance.
+The agreement includes a revenue sharing arrangement whereby the Airport Authority will pay, on an annual basis, to the third party an amount equal to 1% of the Airport Authority's revenue as defined in the agreement.